michelhaj/Car-Parking-Desktop-App/README.md

 Setup:

-1) create use requirements.txt to install dependencies using: pip install -r requirements.txt
+1) use requirements.txt to install dependencies:
+   pip install -r requirements.txt
 2) make sure all files are in the same folder
 3) run finaly.py file